-If you do decide to learn a new creative skill during lockdown, then we’d love to see your work.
+If you do decide to learn a new creative skill, then we’d love to see your work.
 Please feel free to email paintings, photographs, poems or any other creative forms of expressions to [email protected].

 11. Learn to meditate

-There may be one or more skills in this list that you’d be interested in developing, but sometimes the biggest problem – especially at a time of uncertainty – can be quieting your mind enough to do them.
+There may be one or more skills in this list that you’d be interested in developing, but sometimes the biggest problem, can be quieting your mind enough to do them.
 In this situation, you could consider learning to meditate.

 Mindfulness is one of the most popular meditation techniques that increases your awareness of the present moment through your senses.
 For example, focussing exclusively on what you can smell, touch or taste in any given moment.
 When we’re in the present moment, we aren’t able to focus on and worry about the past and future.
 So during mindful moments we tend to feel more peaceful.
 Our guide to mindfulness offers more information about the benefits of mindfulness, plus tips on how to get started.